replicatedhq/troubleshoot.sh/docs/source/analyze/event.md

 description: Perform analysis and checks on Kubernetes Events found in the cluster
 ---

-The `Event` analyzer checks if an Event is existed within the cluster resources in a given namespace.
+The `Event` analyzer checks if an Event exists within the cluster resources in a given namespace.

 The analyzer uses data from the [clusterResources collector](https://troubleshoot.sh/collect/cluster-resources).
 The `clusterResources` collector is automatically added and will always be present.